-Liquid Web’s Vice President of Marketing for Nexcess on her career journey, self-reliance, and carving your own path.
+Liquid Web’s former Vice President of Marketing for Nexcess on her career journey, self-reliance, and carving your own path.

 A born and bred Brooklynite, Rachel Martin loves a challenge.
 As a teenager, she spent a lot of time in Greenwich Village, watching The Rocky Horror Picture Show on Friday nights, and followed fashion trends.
 “Growing up in Brooklyn made sure I was going to be ready for just about anything,” she says.

 No longer in New York, Martin has spent the past 16 years working in technology.
 She now serves as Vice President of Marketing for Nexcess, one of several brands within the Liquid Web family, where she is focused on branding, messaging, content development, Nexcess’ web and digital presence, and events.
 It’s a role Martin loves.
 “Technology is a really exciting place to be.
 It’s always evolving,” she says.
 “It’s fascinating to watch how both tech companies and consumers adapt to what’s new.”
 In her work, she values the opportunity to learn about different kinds of technology.
 And she’s happily surprised that, at the center of all that technology, it’s still our humanity that takes precedence.
 “Even though technology benefits us in so many ways, it has yet to override the importance of people and how we engage with each other,” she says.